Why join the Parents Connecting Network?

 - Eau Claire County youth who drink tell us they get their alcohol from adults and drink most often at home or a friend's home.

-- You can help stop this from happening by joining over 1,000 other families who have already made a commitment to not allow underage drinking in their homes or on their property.
+- You can help stop this from happening by joining hundreds of other families who have already made a commitment to not allow underage drinking in their homes or on their property.
 You are NOT alone!

 - You will receive an annually updated Parent's Connecting Directory.
 The purpose of the Directory is to provide a way to easily connect with other parents in the Network and to gain encouragement and support from other families who are helping to prevent underage drinking.